Complete Fusion for Stateful Streams: Equational Theory of Stateful Streams and Fusion as Normalization-by-Evaluation: Introduction

+Tupling may compensate to an extent for the lack of splitters (i.e., operators with two or more output channels), as we describe below. \item \strymonas\ is typed: the type of an operator describes its input and output channels and the type of data items in them.
+The |diff| example showed the stream types in the type annotation (which is not necessary and given only for clarity). \end{itemize}

-\strymonas\ applications are built by connecting the input channel of one operator with the output of another, provided the types of the data items match.
+\strymonas\ applications are built by connecting the input channel of one operator with the output of another (using `\lstinline{|>}', which is a left-to-right function application in OCaml), provided the types of the data items match.
 Beside the type matching, there are no restrictions on connecting the operators.
 In particular, |flat_map| and |zip| may occur repeatedly and in any combination.

+\strymonas\ deliberately does not provide |unzip|, or any such splitting operator.
+Splitting admits pathological pipelines such as the one in Fig.~\ref{f:pipelines}(left), which requires unlimited buffering.
+As we stress below, \strymonas\ emphasizes constant-space processing.
+Ensuring constant space processing in the presence of splitters is possible, with so-called synchronicity constraints \cite{Caspi-TCS,Paspi-Pouzet-SyncKahn}; StreamIt, reviewed in \S\ref{s:related} accomplishes them with the static rate specification. \strymonas, however, is built around dynamic scheduling.

+Therefore, \strymonas\ does not provide for splitting, in general.
+A limited form of split-join processing (such as the one in Fig.~\ref{f:pipelines}(right))~-- where split streams are processed in lockstep, at the same rate~-- is possible with tupling.